wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 All software, including device operating systems, will eventually become out of date, after which point - ideally - it should not be used.

-This guidance provides advice to organisations who are unable to fully migrate away from obsolete products before the end of their support dates.
+This guidance provides advice to organizations who are unable to fully migrate away from obsolete products before the end of their support dates.

 ### **NOTE**